foggy71/zxnext-dev-primer/README.md

 ## Emulator: CSpect (Needs more investigation)

 [CSpect](https://mdf200.itch.io/cspect) seems to be the most common choice.
-Not sure why?
-It does seem more user friendly and maybe has more useful tools for development.
-It is a .Net binary so needs Mono installed.
+Said to be more user friendly and suitable for development.
+Has a builtin in debugger but unless your developing in asm then not really that useful.
+It is a .NET binary so needs Mono installed :(.

 Options ruled out: